 |

-2. Another accounting software used for maintenance of all accounting records of Company did not capture the details of what data was changed while recording audit trail (edit log) at the application level.
+2. Another accounting software used for maintenance of accounting records of the Company did not capture the details of what data was changed while recording audit trail (edit log) at the application level.
 Further, the audit trail feature was not enabled at the database level for the said accounting software to log any direct data changes.

 |